SachinKalsi/blog/category/ml/_posts/2018-05-26-converting-text-to-numeric-vector.md

 Here I am going to discuss some of the methodolgies to convert text data into numerical vectors.
 A vector is nothing but a numerical array.
 Please look into [Linear Algebra]({{'/blog/category/ml/2018/02/25/linear-algebra-for-machine-learning.html' }}) section to know more about vectors & their properties.

+Also by converting text data to numerical array, we can measure similarity between the texts by using <a target="_blank" href="https://sachinkalsi.github.io/blog/category/ml/2018/02/25/linear-algebra-for-machine-learning.html#euclidean-distance" > Euclidean distance </a> or Cosine similarity

 Lets consider the following example.

 1. text1: <b>India is a beautiful country</b>